Monsoon Wedding: Plot

 Lalit begins experiencing difficulty in paying for the final, smaller aspects of the wedding and is embarrassed when he has to borrow money from friends and colleagues.
 Meanwhile, P.K.
-Dubey (Vijay Raaz), the eccentric wedding planner, falls in love with Alice (Tillotama Shome), the Vermas' maid.
+Dubey, the eccentric wedding planner, falls in love with Alice, the Vermas' maid.
 Ria grows concerned after she witnesses what appears to be Tej grooming a younger relative, ten-year-old Aliya.
-Aditi's younger brother Varun (Ishan Nair) plans an elaborate dance for the pre-wedding party with another cousin, Ayesha (Neha Dubey), but Lalit worries that his son is becoming too effeminate and plans to send him to boarding school.
+Aditi's younger brother Varun plans an elaborate dance for the pre-wedding party with another cousin, Ayesha, but Lalit worries that his son is becoming too effeminate and plans to send him to boarding school.
+Meanwhile, Ayesha is mutually attracted to Pimmi's Australian nephew Rahul, a fact they attempt to hide from the family.
 Dubey's workers see Alice trying on Aditi's wedding jewellery, and the men accuse her of stealing.
 The incident causes her to become withdrawn from Dubey and he grows depressed.

 A few days before the wedding, Aditi sleeps with an old lover, her married boss Vikram; and confesses this to Hemant.
 The incident only serves as a reminder to Aditi as to why she stopped seeing Vikram.
 Though he is initially angry, Hemant is glad for her honesty and is confident that they can put it behind them and be happy together.
-The workers apologize to Alice and she reconciles with Dubey.
-The night before the ceremony, Varun refuses to dance due to the comments made by his father, and Ayesha performs with the help of Rahul (Randeep Hooda), Pimmi's nephew from Australia.
+The workers apologise to Alice and she reconciles with Dubey.
+The night before the ceremony, Varun refuses to dance due to the comments made by his father, and Ayesha performs with the help of Rahul.
 Aditi and Hemant grow closer and they share a few intimate moments, which re-affirms their faith in the marriage.
 After a night of jokes, drama and dances, Ria catches Tej trying to take Aliya for a drive alone.
 Ria stops them from driving off and takes Aliya away from him, revealing to Lalit and others that Tej had molested her as a child.
 Lalit's sister does not believe her, attributing her accusations to her character and unmarried status.
 Emotionally distraught, Ria leaves.

 The next day, Lalit pleads with Ria to return to the wedding, admitting that he can't possibly imagine what she has gone through but also saying that he can't disown Tej, since they are family.
 Ria is not happy but agrees to return for the sake of Aditi.
 Hours before the wedding, however, Lalit changes his mind and tells his sister and Tej to leave the wedding and the family home.
 Tej's wife insists that Ria's accusation was a small matter but Lalit stands his ground.

 The Monsoon rains begin as Aditi and Hemant are married in an elaborate wedding, while Dubey and Alice simultaneously wed in a simple ceremony, and later celebrate with the Vermas.
 Ria moves on from her past life, and is finally able to freely enjoy the festivities.